 2. Chimney Beach

 The National Forest Service is in charge of several beaches in Lake Tahoe, Chimney Beach being one of those.
-It’s situated 2 miles south of South Harbor State Park, meaning you can have more than just beach time while here.
-At the beach, there’s a stone chimney, which is the source of the beach’s unique name.
+It’s 2 miles south of South Harbor State Park, meaning you can have more than just beach time here.
+A stone chimney at the beach is the source of the beach’s unique name.

 Visitors who want to spend time at Chimney Beach enjoy the most scenic views of the expansive lake.
-This is the best spot to enjoy sunbathing, boat rides, kayaking, and paddle boarding.
+This is the best spot for sunbathing, boat rides, kayaking, and paddle boarding.

 3. Sand Harbor Beach

 While exploring the beaches on Lake Tahoe, spend time sunbathing at the marvelous Sand Harbor Beach.
-During warm days, visitors and locals flock to this fantastic spot where there are many different activities to enjoy.
+During warm days, visitors and locals flock to this fantastic spot where many different activities can be enjoyed.

 Spending time playing volleyball, swimming, boating, water skiing, and paddle boarding is all possible from this beach.
 The good news is Sand Harbor Beach has the necessary facilities to make spending time there worth it.
 And there are paved walkways, public restrooms, a parking lot, and showers.